Laurence Olivier: 1944–1948: Co-directing the Old Vic

-In 1948 Olivier led the Old Vic company on a six-month tour of Australia and New Zealand.
-He played Richard III, Sir Peter Teazle in Sheridan's The School for Scandal and Antrobus in Thornton Wilder's The Skin of Our Teeth, appearing alongside Leigh in the latter two plays.
+In 1948, Olivier led the Old Vic company on a six-month tour of Australia and New Zealand.
+He played Richard III, Sir Peter Teazle in Sheridan's The School for Scandal, and Antrobus in Thornton Wilder's The Skin of Our Teeth, appearing alongside Leigh in the latter two plays.
 While Olivier was on the Australian tour and Richardson was in Hollywood, Esher terminated the contracts of the three directors, who were said to have "resigned".
-Melvyn Bragg in a 1984 study of Olivier, and John Miller in the authorised biography of Richardson, both comment that Esher's action put back the establishment of a National Theatre for at least a decade.
+Melvyn Bragg, in a 1984 study of Olivier, and John Miller in the authorized biography of Richardson, both comment that Esher's action put back the establishment of a National Theatre for at least a decade.
 Looking back in 1971, Bernard Levin wrote that the Old Vic company of 1944 to 1948 "was probably the most illustrious that has ever been assembled in this country".
-The Times said that the triumvirate's years were the greatest in the Old Vic's history; as The Guardian put it, "the governors summarily sacked them in the interests of a more mediocre company spirit".
+The Times said that the triumvirate's years were the greatest in the Old Vic's history; as The Guardian later put it, "the governors summarily sacked them in the interests of a more mediocre company spirit".